JoergBitzer/AudioDevOrga/installReadMe.md

 # Plugin (VST/AU with JUCE) Development with CMAKE for all plattforms (install help)

 ## Requirements:
-1. Basic understanding of git (clone, staging, commit etc) and cmake (what is cmake?)
+1. Basic understanding of git (clone, staging (add), commit ,etc) and cmake (what is cmake?).
+Visual Studio Code will help to use CMake and Git.
-2. Some knowledge in C++ or at least Java for OOP concepts
+2. Some basic knowledge of C++ or at least Java for OOP concepts

 ## install the basic tools